 Estimate Tuition and Grad Date

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

-The Master of Business Administration with a concentration in Marketing (MBA-MKTG) is a 48-credit-hour program that is offered online and at the Aurora campus.
+The Master of Business Administration with a concentration in Marketing (MBA-MKTG) is a 48-credit-hour program that is offered online.
 The program consists of 32 credit hours devoted to the business administration core and 16 credit hours for the marketing concentration.